|Nutrition Facts (per serving)|

 Gather the ingredients.

-Serve immediately with tostadas, tortilla chips, or saltines.
+Drain and serve immediately with tostadas, tortilla chips, or saltines.

-The acidic marinade may not kill all of the bacteria, so ceviche is not recommended for people who are pregnant or immunocompromised; in these cases, we recommend poaching the tuna, first.
+The acidic marinade may not kill all of the bacteria, so ceviche is not recommended for people who are pregnant or immunocompromised.
+In these cases, we recommend poaching the tuna, first.
 See directions below.

 - For a cooked-fish ceviche, poach the tuna for 1 to 2 minutes in salted, boiling water.
 Remove with a slotted spoon directly into an ice bath to stop the cooking; then move tuna into the citrus marinade.